IBMDeveloperUK/Machine-Learning-with-Minishift/README.md

 With your favourite IDE, open the file `train.py`.
 This is where the code that creates, trains, and stores our model for later deployment will live.

 First, we need to import the dependencies that our project will need to run.
-You don't need to have these installed on your system, MiniShift will take care of this later.
+You don't need to have these installed on your system, Minishift will take care of this later.

 In `train.py` copy and paste the following code block at the top of the file: